Open Daily Sunrise to Sunset (Some sites are subject to Seasonal Closures or closures due to special circumstances).

 Dufield Pond offers both fishing and hiking opportunities.
 On the Country Club Road (north) entrance, fish in the 7 acre lake for largemouth bass, bluegill, crappie channel catfish and yellow perch.
 In 2014, this lake was stocked with 50 bluegill, 50 largemouth bass and 100 channel catfish.

-The McConnell Road South Entrance opened in August of 2013 and offers visitors a beautiful 0.75 mile hike through oak woodlands and a completely different perspective of the lake.
-This trail also has interpretative signs to help you identify and learn about the trees in this community.
+The McConnell Road South Entrance opened in August of 2013 and offers visitors a beautiful 0.75 mile nature trail that winds under the branches of ancient oaks, traverses the site’s steep topography, and offers a different perspective of the woodland, pond, and wetland complex.
+Featured along the trail are interpretative signs to help guests identify and learn about the different trees in this community.

 Dufield Pond Conservation Area was once owned by two well-known families, Dufield and McConnell, who were among the first to settle in McHenry County in the late 1830s.
 Henry Dufield was born in West Virginia and came to McHenry County as a widow in his early 20s.
 Dufield bought the lush acreage now bisected by Country Club Road.
 It was recorded the he chose it “for its flat grassland, stand of woods, and the bottomless pond near where friendly Indians camped on their way north to their hunting grounds.”
 Dufield built a cheese factory on the south side of the pond, known to be the only one in Dorr Township.
 Sometime around 1882 the factory was torn down and the timbers were reused in building a barn and later a house for Dufield’s granddaughters.